-->

 Common symptoms include:

 The exact cause of Crohn’s disease is unknown, but it’s believed to result from an abnormal immune response, genetic factors, and/or environmental triggers.
-The disease often presents in cycles of flare-ups and remission, making management crucial to maintaining quality of life.
+The disease often presents in cycles of flare-ups and remission, making effective management crucial to maintaining a high quality of life.

 How Do I Know If Surgery Is Right For Me?

 Deciding if Crohn’s disease surgery is right for you depends on several factors, including the severity of your symptoms, how well you respond to medications, and the presence of complications such as strictures, fistulas, abscesses, or bowel obstructions.
-Surgery is usually considered when medical treatments no longer control symptoms effectively, or when complications cause significant pain, malnutrition, or risk of infection.
+Triangle Area Crohn’s disease surgery is usually considered when medical treatments no longer control symptoms effectively, or when complications cause significant pain, malnutrition, or risk of infection.

 Although Crohn’s disease cannot be cured, surgery is sometimes used to treat symptoms and improve your quality of life.
 Two major categories of Crohn’s disease surgery are: